dogodigi/community_mapping/en/README.md

 Commissioned by the [Caribbean Open Institute]((http://caribbeanopeninstitute.org/) in conjunction with [Mona school of Business and Management](http://www.mona.uwi.edu/msbm/) serving the research project _Harnessing Open Data to Achieve Development Results in the Caribbean;

-This course will engage people into community mapping and allows them to discover the economic potential of community mapping.
+The book outlines the process of setting up an interactive mapping community.
+A way to engage people into community mapping.

+Community mapping can form the base of for the discovery of economic potential.

-People can get involved into community mapping without prerequisits.
-The only technical skills needed are the basic ability to operate a computer or mobile device.
+Community mapping hardly has any requirements.
+All it takes is a smartphone and paper.
+Participants need to be able to operate a computer or mobile device.

-Part of the course is targeted at web developers.
-When developer skills (basic knowledge of html, css and javascript) are required, this is clearly stated at the start of the chapter as: "__advanced__ skills required".
+This book also references code samples that create a framework for a web mapping application that can be used to showcase your local community to the rest of the world.

 ## License